nasa-jpl/jeme/HOW_IT_WORKS.md

-# JPL's Earth Modeling Enterprise (JEME) Publication Dashboard - How It Works
+# JPL's Earth Modeling Enterprise (JEME) Dashboard - How It Works

 ## Summary

-The JPL's Earth Modeling Enterprise (JEME) Publication Dashboard is a multi-component system designed for analyzing and visualizing scientific citation data across six NASA models: RAPID, CARDAMOM, CMS-Flux, ECCO, ISSM, and MOMO-CHEM.
+The JPL's Earth Modeling Enterprise (JEME) Dashboard is a multi-component system designed for analyzing and visualizing scientific citation data across six NASA models: RAPID, CARDAMOM, CMS-Flux, ECCO, ISSM, and MOMO-CHEM.
 The system comprises three integrated components: a React-based web dashboard for visualization, an LLM-powered citation analyzer using Ollama, and a machine learning publication classifier using deep learning techniques.

 ## System Architecture Overview